44 Fun Ways to Prevent Cabin Fever

 Meditate: Claim a few minutes each day to find your zen and focus on mindfulness.
 Apps like Calm, Headspace and Aura help you reduce stress and increase positivity.

 Spread Cheer: When you cheer another it cheers yourself.
-Write encouraging notes to neighbors and leave them in their mailboxes.
-Bonus - add homemade cookies.
+Write encouraging notes to neighbors and leave them in their mailboxes, bake cookies to share with the neighborhood, or pick one (or some) of these ideas for boosting spirits in your neighborhood.

 Spa Day: Think bubble baths, home facials, foot massages and mani-pedis.
 The internet is full of simple and fun DIY Spa Day suggestions.